 When you want to create forms for your website and find that the limitations outweigh the feature set, it’s time to look for a SurveyMonkey alternative.

 WPForms stands out as more than just a simple form builder because of the sheer amount of built-in features and addons you receive as a customer:

 - Smart Conditional Logic: create as many conditional logic rules as you want, on as many forms as you’d like so your users have the best experience possible and your forms convert.

-- Entry Management: manage all form entries right in the WordPress dashboard in an organized and easy to understand way.
+- Entry Management: manage all form entries right in the WordPress dashboard in an organized and easy-to-understand way.
 Plus, take advantage of the WPForms dashboard widget and see how your forms are performing once you log in to your website.
 If you’re starting with the free version, make sure to turn on the Lite Connect feature to save your entries so you can unlock them when you upgrade to Pro.

 - File Uploads: enjoy unlimited file uploads on all plans.
 Plus, easily view them, save them to your Media Library, and even access them in the notification you receive when someone submits a form.

-- Automatic Form Confirmations: Choose from three form confirmation types – Message, Show Page, and Redirect – or use a combination of all three using smart conditional logic.
+- Automatic Form Confirmations: Choose from 3 form confirmation types—Message, Show Page, and Redirect—or use a combination of all three using smart conditional logic.

 - Survey and Poll Form Creation: add survey or poll forms to your site, collect responses in one convenient location, and access multiple reports displaying results for easy analysis of data.